 - Doppler processing

 Doppler processing is commonly used to identify returns from moving objects and provide a figure for their radial velocity (or velocity relative to their distance towards or from the radar).
 Its weakness however is that it can only detect velocity of an object in one plane.

-Polarisation techniques are used to detect the „direction” of the electric field (E) of the electromagnetic wave.
-There are linear and circular polarisation techniques known.
-In weather radar, Polarimetric weather radar systems (although still Doppler radars) measure dual polarisation in the horizontal and vertical planes and use this information against another set of recorded characteristics (e.g. look up table) as another indicator of the type of the weather.
+Polarization techniques are used to detect the “direction” of the electric field (E) of the electromagnetic wave.
+There are linear and circular polarization techniques known.
+In weather radar, Polarimetric weather radar systems (although still Doppler radars) measure dual polarization in the horizontal and vertical planes and use this information against another set of recorded characteristics (e.g. look up table) as another indicator of the type of the weather.

-- Linear Polarisation (most suitable in clear weather conditions) and circular polarisation (most suitable for use in precipitous weather conditions) are used primarily by PSR systems.
+- Linear Polarization (most suitable in clear weather conditions) and circular polarization (most suitable for use in precipitous weather conditions) are used primarily by PSR systems.
 Their use is optimised to remove weather clutter.

-- Dual Polarisation (horizontal and vertical) together provide the differential reflectivity of weather (which can be used to identify weather types).
-Polarisation techniques are now becoming common in today's weather radar systems.
+- Dual Polarization (horizontal and vertical) together provide the differential reflectivity of weather (which can be used to identify weather types).
+Polarization techniques are now becoming common in today's weather radar systems.